 I earned my undergraduate degree from Oberlin College (BA; Sigma Xi Honor Society) and received my dental degree from Columbia University’s School of Dental and Oral Surgery in New York City.
 I also received postgraduate training in the general practice residency program at the Yale School of Medicine/Yale-New Haven Hospital.

-Since graduating, I have served as associate professor and faculty member at the Yale School of Medicine Department of Dentistry/Department of Surgery at Yale-New Haven Hospital for the dental general practice residency program.
+Since graduating, I have served as a member of the faculty at the Yale School of Medicine Department of Dentistry/Department of Surgery at Yale-New Haven Hospital for the dental general practice residency program.
 I also have served on the faculty of the University of New Haven School of Hygiene and adjunct faculty at Nova Southeastern University College of Dental Medicine in Fort Lauderdale, Florida.

 Having the opportunity to interact with recent graduating dental students enables me to keep up to date and fresh on what young professionals are learning these days.
 It also allows me to give back and teach what I have learned over the years in private practice.